Battle of Saldanha Bay (1781): Aftermath

+Order of battle

+Dutch order of battle

 The information below on the Dutch vessels captured at Saldhana Bay comes from Lloyd's List, van Niekerk, and Nieuwe Nederlandsche jaerboeken.

 The British had insured their prizes so when Dankbaerheid and Honcoop were lost in transit to Britain the captors still benefited from the insurance money.
 The total prize money for Paerl and Hoogcarspel, which was divided between Johnstone's squadron and the Army under the command of General Sir William Meadows, amounted to £68,000.